+Why blog?
 As a peacebuilder who’s moved around the world and back, I blog to make sense of my relationship with a strange place called ‘home.’
-I am what cross-cultural theorists call a ‘global nomad’ – a person who has lived in so many places that their identity becomes internationalized.
-We global nomads can adapt easily to almost any culture – yet we don’t belong fully to any of them.
-When we re-enter our home culture, we experience it as an outsider looking in.
-I returned to Seattle, USA, more than five years ago, and I still feel like an outsider looking in.
+I am a global nomad – a person who has lived in so many places that their identity becomes internationalized.
+We global nomads adapt easily to almost any culture – yet we don’t fully belong to any of them.
+I returned nine years ago to Seattle, USA, but I still feel like an outsider looking in.
 I’m often confused by what I see.

-Nobody would have seen this coming.
-I grew in a mostly mono-cultural small town an hour’s drive from Seattle.
-I was blessed with a few Vietnamese friends, and that was the extent of my cross-cultural exposure.
-All of that began to change when I visited México at age 17.
-A glimpse of the world through different eyes, combined with a growing awareness of the God who created us all, kick-started a transformation that is still unfolding today.
+Nobody would have predicted this life.
+I grew up in a mostly mono-cultural small town.
+I had a few Vietnamese friends, and that was the extent of my cross-cultural experience.
+All of that began to change when I first visited México at age 17.
+A glimpse of the world through different eyes, plus a growing awareness of the God who created it all, kick-started a transformation that is still unfolding.
 My other homes have been México, Kosovo, the Philippines and Singapore.
-My peacebuilding experience has deep roots in Asia, but the second language of my heart is español.

-So, while the blog is highly personal, there are plenty of professional resources available, too, starting with the new book and publications on this website.
-My bio and CV are available upon request.
+While the blog is highly personal, there are also plenty of professional resources available on this site.
+Check out the new book, Making Peace with Faith, and the links to my day job via Ripple – Peace Research and Consulting.
 Feel free to contact me for info or conversation.
-Thanks for reading!
+Thanks for reading.